 AGE APPROPRIATE LEARNING

-Zig & Zag caters for ages from newborn to six years, separated into three age-appropriate groups: Tadpoles, Froglets, and Frogs.
+Zig & Zag caters for ages from newborn to six years, separated into three age-appropriate groups: Bardo, Gura, and Guwiyang.

 We provide a stimulating environment where the children can learn and explore.
 We also value families within the centre as they are a very important aspect of your child’s early development and know what’s best.